 Federal Bonus Depreciation

-For federal income tax purposes, the Tax Relief Act of 2010 expands the additional first-year depreciation deduction (“bonus depreciation”) under IRC sec.
-168(k) to equal 100% of the cost of “qualified property;” the property must be placed in service after September 8, 2010, and before January 1, 2012.
+The Tax Relief Act of 2010 expands the additional first-year depreciation deduction (“bonus depreciation”) under I.R.C. § 168(k) to equal 100% of the cost of “qualified property;” it also extends the deduction to property placed in service after September 8, 2010, and before January 1, 2012.
 Under 2002 legislation, Massachusetts decoupled from bonus depreciation allowed under IRC sec.
 168(k), as amended and in effect for the current year.
 Therefore, Massachusetts does not adopt this additional depreciation.

 For more information, see:

 The Mortgage Forgiveness Debt Relief Act of 2007 (P.L.
 110-142) amended I.R.C. §108(a) by adding an exclusion for indebtedness that is discharged before January 1, 2010 and is qualified principal residence indebtedness.
 The Economic Stabilization Act of 2008 extended this exclusion until January 1, 2013.
 Massachusetts does not adopt this exclusion or the extension because they were enacted after January 1, 2005.

 Based on IRS's Revenue Procedure/inflation adjustment formula, the Massachusetts exclusion amount for tax year 2011 is $230 per month for employer-provided parking and $120 per month for combined transit pass and commuter highway vehicle transportation benefits.

 The federal exclusion amounts for 2011 are $230 per month for employer-provided parking, and $230 per month for combined transit pass and commuter highway vehicle transportation benefits.
 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (P.L.
 111-312 or “2010 Tax Relief Act”) temporarily extends the combined transit pass and commuter highway vehicle transportation benefits to $230 per month, effective for tax year 2011.